Creating a Workload

 2. Choose your interaction filter.

-Note: Only Zendesk or Custom Filters will enable percentage or quantity sampling in the next step.
+Note: Only the following integrations will enable percentage or quantity sampling in the Interactions step of this process:

 3. Determine your schedule for the workload by clicking Edit Schedule.